pa-nuzz/docu-mind/README.md

 # Docu-Mind

-**Docu-Mind** is a simple web app to upload PDF or DOCX files, extract text (including scanned images via OCR), and clean it for easy use.
+**Docu-Mind** is a simple web app that lets you upload PDF or DOCX files and extract clean text from them.
+It also supports OCR for scanned documents.

 ---